bluedragonz/server-shield/README.md

 Requirements
 --------
 Server Shield depends on several pieces of open source software to function properly.
-To make your life easier, these packages below will be automatically installed and updated for you.
+These packages will be automatically installed and kept up to date:

 * yum
 * iptables